elashman/Hanna-Niko_RNAseq/DeSeq2.md

-# The samples overview -
+# The samples overview - TrapSeq!!!
+RMG experimant from Hanna and Niko

 # TRAP elution